version-au/vOS/README.md

 Some skins have an additional menu that will show more stats.

-To setup HWINFO right click a vOS skin and select vOS settings.
-Follow the steps listed here: https://docs.rainmeter.net/tips/hwinfo/ to add the sensors.
-Match the sensors listed in the vOS settings with HWINFO sensors.
-Once you have done this right click the vOS settings window and select Display Sensors.
-Now click the name of the sensor in vOS settings and input: ValueRaw#   (# being the number value)
+To setup HWINFO browse to vOS\@resources\HWiNFO.inc Information on how to enable and also find the value you need are here: https://docs.rainmeter.net/tips/hwinfo/

 Some of the features such as weather may not work as it has not been updated for some time.